mojs/mojs/CONTRIBUTING.md

 Run `npm install` to install all dependencies and build tools.

-### Testing
+### Test

 `npm run test` - Runs all tests.
-This will create a production ready build-file of mojs, look for Karma tests in the spec folder, and check them agains the dist/mo.umd.js file that just was build.
+This will create a production-ready build file of mojs, look for Karma tests in the spec folder, and check them against the dist/mo.umd.js file that just was build.
 Make sure to write new tests for all new code :)

-### Developing
+### Develop

 `npm run start` - Launches a webpack dev server to fix bugs, build new features and see them live in your browser.

-### Building
+### Build

 `npm run build` - Creates a production ready mo.umd.js file and puts it in the dist folder.
 `npm run dev` - Creates a mo.js file that can be used for debugging.

+Thanks for reading and happy contributing! :tada: :+1: